pfxuan/lustrefs/README.md

 Building the plugin from source requires [Maven](http://maven.apache.org/) and the JDK.

-Change to glusterfs-hadoop directory in the GlusterFS source tree and build the plugin.
+Change to lustre-hadoop directory and build the plugin.

   * cd lustre_hadoop/
   * mvn package -DskipTests